 Diesel Driving Academy (Institution) is dedicated to helping students reach their career goals.
 All new students are automatically placed on Conditional Enrollment Status on the program start date for an introductory period of 14 calendar days.
 During this period, there is no financial obligation beyond the registration fee.
 A student will need to:

-- 1. Complete homework, quizzes, exams, and other assignments expected of all students. - 2.
-Meet all attendance/participation requirements.
+1. Complete homework, quizzes, exams, and other assignments expected of all students.